Specialist in Blood Bank (SBB) Technology Program

 - A minimum grade point average of 3.0 out of 4.0 for Math and Sciences

-- A citizen or legal resident of the United States
+- Citizenship or legal residency in the United States

 - Have identified a qualified mentor who has agreed to provide assistance and guidance